 The research team has often struggled to explain to practitioners and to other scholars what LoopMe is, and what it is an example of.
+It is neither a traditional social media platform nor a traditional learning management system, even if these categories are often mentioned by people trying to understand LoopMe.
+It could rather be viewed as defining a new category.
+Naming this category has been difficult.
+Scientific Social Media (SSM) is a term that explains what LoopMe is for scholars.
+But it does not represent an appropriate term for practitioners who choose to use LoopMe for practical reasons not related to research.

-It is neither a traditional social media platform nor a traditional learning management system.
-A need was perceived to articulate or define a new category of IT systems that LoopMe could be viewed as an example of.
-This category was labeled "Social Learning Media" (SLM), i.e. social media for social learning, see Table 1.
-SLM is here defined as a digital and mobile communication platform that allows for simple and relevant one-to-one dialogue between a leader and many learners, revolving around mandatory action-oriented tasks that a leader defines and that learners perform and then reflect upon.
-This makes SLM a more narrow concept than SSM, since social learning is arguably not the only possible purpose one could tailor a social media platform for.
-The specific example of LoopMe is thus both an SLM and an SSM at the same time.
-Practitioners would probably prefer to see it as an SLM, whereas scholars would perhaps rather see it as an SSM.
+For them, a different term has been used: Social Learning Media (SLM), i.e. social media for social learning.
+LoopMe has shown to be particularly useful for teachers and employers working with socially situated learning, for example in action-based entrepreneurship education, apprenticeship education, work-integrated learning and organizational learning.
+SLM is here defined as a digital and mobile communication platform that allows for simple and relevant one-to-one dialogues between a leader and many users, revolving around mandatory action-oriented tasks that a leader defines and that users perform and then reflect upon.
+This makes SLM a narrower concept than SSM, since social learning is arguably not the only possible purpose one could tailor a scientific social media platform for.